This website was created to help home owners with projects they can complete successfully, save money and be proud of!

 Preparation For Welding

+To make this welding repair I decided to remove the snowblower and reinforce it from the inside.
+I used a 12” long piece of 2” angle iron to make the repair.
+The angle iron was cleaned and ground, so it fit tightly into place.
 The paint was buffed off the frame where the welds would be made.
 Once the material and area were prepared I used “C” clamps to secure the angle iron in place before welding.
 This also helped straighten the frame and get it back into its normal alignment.

 Making The Welding Repair

 To make the welding repair I used my Lincoln AC stick welder.
 The stick welder was a better choice than my flux core wire welder because the snowblower frame was made of 1/8” steel.
 It provides better penetration on the heavier metal and would make a much stronger repair.
-I used a 3/32” 6011 welding rod on this project and primarily at the 75 amp settings on the welder.
+I used 3/32” 6011 welding rod on this project and primarily at the 75 amp settings on the welder.
+The angle iron was secured to the frame by welding all the edges.
+I used a 4” angle grinder with a buffing wheel on it to clean the slag off where the welds overlapped.
+I also welded the crack on the outside surface and filled the existing hole that was in the frame.
+Then I ground the surface smooth and primed and painted the entire repair.

-Angle grinders are extremely useful and can be used on many other home projects in the future.
+To get more information on the types of tools and equipment I used on this project click on the blue links.
+They are extremely useful and can be used on many other home projects in the future.
 I would also like you to consider reading my article on safety for home projects.
 There are a lot of tips to help prevent injuries when using power tools and other equipment!

-Cost Savings Of Making DIY Welding Repairs
+Cost Savings Of Hobby Welding

 Because I’ve never had to hire a welder to make such a repair I had to do some searching to find the cost of having something like this welded for this article.
-I talked to the welder where I work and did some searching on the internet and found that rates could be anywhere from $60 to $80 an hour.
+I talk to the welder where I work and did some searching on the internet and found that rates could be anywhere from $60 to $80 an hour.
+And if the welder comes to you, in many cases there is a minimum charge of two or three hours.
+The cost of one or two welding repairs can help offset the cost of purchasing your own welder!

-Other Benefits Of Do It Yourself Welding Repairs
+Other Benefits Of Hobby Welding

-During a snowstorm, that time and the convenience are huge!
+The actual repair on my snowblower would only take me a couple hours to complete.
+That included removing the snowblower and re-install it.
+If I were to have someone else make the repair, I could have probably been waiting a few days.
+During a snowstorm that time and the convenience is huge!
 These two things are more important to me than spending $70.
 First, you have to find someone to weld it.
 Then you have to load it up and take it to them.
 In this case, the snowblower weighs well over 200 pounds.
 With luck, their schedule will allow them to make the repair right away, otherwise, you could be waiting a day or two.

 The snowblower works great with the repair that was made.
 My welds may not look perfect, but I am confident this repair will outlast the tractor and me!
 Don’t be afraid to give hobby welding a try!
 It can save you time, money, frustration and give you a great sense of accomplishment.
 Good luck with all your projects!

-If you have any comments or questions, you can leave them in the comments section below or you can email us at [email protected].
+If you have any comments or question, you can leave them in the comments section below.
+You can also email us at [email protected].
 FYI, we do not collect or share email addresses.
 We will only use them to reply to your comments or provide answers to your questions.
-We are also required to let you know that some of our links are “affiliate links”.
-This means if you click on a link and make a purchase, we could make a small commission, at no extra cost to you.
-This helps offset the cost of maintaining our website.
-So, if you like what you’ve seen, please be sure to give us a “Like” and “Share” on Facebook and Instagram too.
-Thank you for reading and good luck with all your home projects!
+If you liked what you saw, please be sure to give us a “Like” and “Share” on Facebook and Instagram too.
+Thank you for reading and good luck with all your projects!